Purchases Made in New York State

 When traveling out of state on RIT business, you may be able to obtain sales and use tax exemptions on expenditures such as hotel accommodations, car rentals and meals.
 Please refer to the State-by-State Sales Tax Exemption list to determine whether or not you will be entitled to a tax exemption when traveling to a particular state.
 States on the list currently recognize RIT's tax exempt status as a not-for-profit institution and they have provided us with a Certificate of Exemption.
 (Note that certain states on the list do not charge sales or use taxes.)
 RIT was unable to obtain a tax exemption for states noted below the list due to more stringent laws in effect in those states.

 Taking full advantage of RIT's sales tax exemption is an excellent way to stretch budget dollars and to save departments and RIT a considerable amount in unnecessary expenditures.
 As a result, Controller's Office staff in the Student Financial Services' Office (Cashiers), Accounts Payable and Accounting have been instructed not to reimburse employees for sales tax payments when the exemption could have been claimed.
-If your request for a sales tax exemption was not honored, please include a memo of explanation with your request for reimbursement.
+If your request for a sales tax exemption was not initially honored, create an additional report and please include a memo of explanation with your request for reimbursement.
 When a memo of explanation is received, Controller's Office staff will reimburse you for the sales tax and keep the memo on file for audit purposes.